 The first type of tests uses the trick “liar paradox”.
-They interpret the experiments by referring to the false results of the special theory of relativity, which is, in fact, a “logical circular reference” (see mark 5 above).
+They interpret the experiments by referring to the false results of the special theory of relativity, which is, in fact, a “logical circular reference”.
 However, we all know that the “circular reference” is inadmissible – both in mathematics (e.g. in spreadsheets) and in logic.

 According to Robertson (Robertson, 1949), the following three experiments are the fundamental tests of the special theory of relativity.
-The first two experiments refer to the first type of tests:
+The first two experiments refer to the first type of the “fundamental” tests:

 From the analysis of the Michelson-Morley experiment, we have seen the reason for the inability of the Michelson interferometer to ascertain the difference in the speed of light in different directions in the frame of reference related to the Earth’s surface.
 As a result, based on the Michelson-Morley experiment, the claim “the speed of light is the same in all inertial frames of reference” was imposed.
 From the analysis of the article “On the Electrodynamics of Moving Bodies”, as well as the declarations of Einstein himself, the special theory of relativity was created on the basis of this erroneous claim.
 In other words, it turns out that the results of the special relativity are a consequence of the inappropriate conceptual design used in Michelson’s interferometer, the advanced version of which is used in the famous Michelson-Morley experiment.

 But, however, there is no problem for the luminaries of theoretical physics to overturn the causal relationship!
 For modern physics, the Michelson-Morley experiment is a fundamental experiment, which proves the results of the special theory of relativity.
 Even more, the experiment establishes a relationship between the longitudinal and transverse lengths of the moving bodies!
 This is nothing else than a classic example of “logical circular reference”, of a classical use of the trick “liar paradox” – that the “truth” value of a statement cannot be evaluated by reference to a previously accepted value of the statement itself (self-referring) – see mark 5 above.
 The genuine scientific analysis of the Michelson-Morley experiment, according to the physical reality, was given on this site.